Responsive Menu

 R&D is an activity: a specific part of an innovative project.
 As well as being able to prove R&D spend, HMRC requires architects to demonstrate a project’s life cycle to make an R&D relief claim.
 They want to see exactly where the R&D takes place in a project.

-Your R&D consultant will use project timesheets to demonstrate this to HMRC.
-You will also need to know the exact start date of a project.
+Your R&D consultant will use project timesheets to demonstrate this to HMRC and you’ll also need to know the exact start date of a project.
+R&D typically appears in a project within parts of the timeline below:

 How do architects make R&D tax relief claims?

 Different advisers may have their own process for supporting clients through the R&D relief journey.
-Here’s how Wilby Jones Consulting works with architects for their R&D tax relief claims:
+Here’s how Wilby Jones works with architects for their R&D tax relief claims:

 Introductory call